-How did you do that?
-Wilfred:
+Ryan: How did you do that?

 - Classic Doctor Who did this well, especially in the Hartnell era.
-In "Marco Polo," for example, Kublai Khan is built up as this mysterious, terrible, almost godlike being... and then, he and the first Doctor become friends as they commiserate in the aches and pains of advanced age.
+In "Marco Polo," for example, Kublai Khan is built up as this mysterious, terrible, almost godlike being... and then, he and the first Doctor become friends as they commiserate over the aches and pains of advanced age.
 "The Myth Makers", one of Hartnell's wittiest, derives a lot of its humour from how mundane the semi-mythical Trojan figures are in personality, especially Paris - his attempts to talk Steven down from attacking him are almost Pythonesque in how anticlimactic they are.

 - The Fourth Doctor pretty much functions entirely on this.
-He's a dramatic, imposing, Byronic, swashbuckling alien with a gothic Victoriana motif, who wonders up to whatever unspeakable squirming Omnicidal Maniac horror he's pitted against this week, gives it a big grin and offers it a jelly baby.
+He's a dramatic, imposing, Byronic, swashbuckling alien with a gothic Victoriana motif, who wanders up to whatever unspeakable squirming Omnicidal Maniac horror he's pitted against this week, gives it a big grin and offers it a jelly baby.

 - The final words of the Seventh Doctor to Ace in "Survival", the final story of the Classic series before the show was cancelled: